-As a result of his success, Turnbull was handed the role on a permanent basis at the end of the season, following the appointment of Bates as the new Manager.
+As a result of his success, Turnbull was handed the role on a permanent basis at the end of the season and continued in the job following the appointment of Craig Hignett as boss at the start of 2019.

 A former England Under-19 international, Turnbull began his playing career with Middlesbrough where he came through the ranks of their renowned Academy under the watch of Dave Parnaby.